 None of this is shared with the intention to make you discount just how strong and powerful a Rottweiler bite force can be.

 These dogs are very strong and powerful.
-The Rottweiler is a very popular choice for purebred protection and guarding canine.
+The Rottweiler is a very popular choice for purebred protection and guard canines.
 Rottweilers can make excellent police and military dogs, private security, and family guard dogs.

 Rottweilers also have strong chase (prey drive) instincts and need lots of early and ongoing socialization and training to learn to accurately distinguish between a friend and a potential threat.